tinamorale/healthtools_ke/README.md

 Change directory into the package `$ cd healthtools_ke`.

-Install the dependencies by running `$ pip install requirements.txt`.
+Install the dependencies by running `$ pip install - r requirements.txt`.

 You can set the required environment variables like so